wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 Helena Ascough · *Appearance Disappearance*<br>&nbsp;A new spoken word piece that questions materialism, appearance, and disability — spoken from the comfort of a wardrobe.

-Jane Munro · *Four Feet and Kitchen*<br>&nbsp;A fragment of a single parent family kitchen (their feet) in Covid times.<br>&nbsp;Performed by Ella & Jane · Supported by Colleen Bartley
+Jane Munro · *Four Feet and Kitchen*<br>&nbsp;A fragment of a single parent family kitchen (their feet) in Covid times.<br>&nbsp;Performed by Jane Munro & Ella · Camera & Artist Assistant: Colleen Bartley

 Madame Zucchini · *Lockdown Legume Experience*<br>&nbsp;Mme Zucchini entertains & engages with vegetables — she'll be introducing you to some of her veg characters inspired by topical events/politics, and exploring the potential for the use of vegetables in the democratic process.<br>&nbsp;Feel free to bring a vegetable or two, perhaps a knife and some cocktail sticks, to make your own effigy should you so wish.